Aryan708/Antivirus-Alert-Dashboard-Simulator/README.md

 ### Installation & Setup

-1. Clone the repository:

-2. (Optional but recommended) Set up a virtual environment and activate it:
+1. (Optional but recommended) Set up a virtual environment and activate it:
 - On Windows:
   ```
   python -m venv venv